Summer Viewing Update

-Lake Afton Public Observatory invites everyone to come and view the planet Jupiter on Friday and Saturday evenings during the month of April from 8:30pm to 10:30pm.
+Lake Afton Public Observatory invites everyone to come and view Jupiter, Saturn, and the Moon on Friday and Saturday evenings during the summer.
 No reservations are required.

 The largest planet in our solar system and orbited by four large moons and numerous smaller ones.
 Lake Afton Public Observatory will begin viewing Jupiter during the month of April.
 Jupiter will continue to be visible well into the summer months.

 A space probe managed by the Jet Propulsion Laboratory.
-Currently in a polar (North to South) orbit around Jupiter; built to study the atmosphere, magnetic field and interior of Jupiter.
-Information about the Juno mission is located in the exhibit room of Lake Afton Public Observatory.
+Currently in a polar (North to South) orbit around Jupiter and sending back absolutely stunning photos, Juno was built to study the atmosphere, magnetic field and interior of Jupiter.
+Information about the Juno mission is located in our Exhibit Room or at Nasa.gov.

 Saturn will be rising during our business hours in late June, and is providing beautiful views of its rings and large moons.

 Cassini is currently in the final orbits of its life, diving well inside of Saturn's rings and sending back stunning images.
 Ask our volunteers for updates or follow NASA's updates here.